 - Statistical models

 Physical models primarily aim to improve the resolution of the ‘original’ NWP model.
 The models used to achieve this can include:

-There are aspects of the physical model approach that need to be considered:
+The following aspects of the physical model approach need to be considered:

-- Skill – the implementation of local mesoscale models requires the skill and competency of a meteorologist.
-There is always the possibility of a poorly formed model introducing further errors.
+- Skill – the implementation of local meso-scale models requires the skill and competency of a meteorologist; there is always the possibility of a poorly formed model introducing further errors; and

 - Computational requirements – the formulation and execution of the models are computationally expensive.

 |Acknowledgements | Sitemap | Partners | Disclaimer | Contact|